canonical/tdx/README.md

 <a id="verify-td"></a>
 ## 7. Verify TD

-1. Log into the TD using one of the following commands.
+1. Log into the TD using one of the following commands:

    NOTE: If you booted your TD with `td_virsh_tool.sh`, you will likely need a different port number from the one below.
 The tool will print the appropriate port to use